Jonathan Pryce: 2003–2013: Theatre and franchise roles

-2010s
+2015–present: Resurgence and acclaim

-In 2015, he joined the cast of the HBO series Game of Thrones in Season 5 as the High Sparrow.
+In 2015, Pryce played Thomas Wolsey in the BBC limited series Wolf Hall.
+That same year, he joined the cast of the HBO series Game of Thrones in Season 5 as the High Sparrow.
 Pryce admitted that one of the main reasons he took on the role was because of how influential the character is plot-wise.
 While initially being quite sceptical about "sword and sorcery" shows, Pryce later had a change of heart after his positive experiences on the Thrones sets.
 In 2015, he also appeared at The Globe Theatre as Shylock in The Merchant of Venice.
 His real life daughter Phoebe played Shylock's daughter Jessica.
 In 2015, he joined the cast of The Healer starring with Oliver Jackson-Cohen, Camilla Luddington, and Jorge Garcia.
+In 2017, he starred as Sir Stuart Strange in the series Taboo, and co-starred with Glenn Close in the film The Wife.
+In 2018 he portrayed Don Quixote in Terry Gilliam's The Man Who Killed Don Quixote starring Adam Driver.

 In 2018, Pryce starred alongside Dame Eileen Atkins in Florian Zeller's play, The Height of the Storm at Wyndham's Theatre in the West End to rapturous reviews.
 The play was named best play of the year by The Guardian.
 The play was transferred to Broadway stage where it ran from September to November 2019 at the Samuel J. Friedman Theatre produced by the Manhattan Theatre Club with Pryce and Atkins reprising their performances.
 The play and the performances received a strong reception from New York critics.
+Marilyn Stasio of Variety praised the leading actors describing Pryce's performance as an elderly man struggling with early forms of dementia as "achingly sensitive", and like "quicksilver".